 Nothing is more frustrating than having tens of thousands of airline miles or hotel points and not being able to redeem them for the dates you want.
 Navigating the nuances and restrictions of many credit card loyalty programs is often not worth the trouble.
 But in recent years, credit card companies have recognized the need for more flexible travel rewards credit cards, and there are now a number of options on the market that can remove the travel rewards headache.

-With the Capital One® Venture® Rewards Credit Card, you earn 2x “No Hassel Miles” on every dollar you spend, which can be redeemed to cover any airline ticket, any hotel stay, and a number of other travel expenses with no blackout dates.
-New cardholders earn 40,000 bonus miles after spending $3,000 in the first 3 months – that’s equal to $400 in travel!
+With the Capital One® Venture® Rewards Credit Card, you earn 2x “No Hassle Miles” on every dollar you spend, which can be redeemed to cover any airline ticket, any hotel stay, and a number of other travel expenses with no blackout dates.
+New cardholders earn a one-time bonus of 50,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $500 in travel!
 Another great travel rewards credit card that offers no blackout dates is the Discover it® Miles.
-This card has no annual fee and earns an unlimited 1.5 Miles for every dollar you spend.
+This card has no annual fee and earns unlimited 1.5x miles per dollar on all purchases, every day.

 5. You don’t have a credit card yet